Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes. II: Conclusions

-At $1<N_F<N_c$ all quark masses and a part of gluon masses (except for those in remaining unbroken at scales $\mu>\lym$ SYM subgroup) in the direct $SU(N_c)$ theory are $\gg\la$, i.e. in the region where the theory is weakly coupled.
+At $1\leq N_F<N_c$ all quark masses and a part of gluon masses (except for those in remaining unbroken at scales $\mu>\lym$ SYM subgroup) in the direct $SU(N_c)$ theory are $\gg\la$, i.e. in the region where the theory is weakly coupled.
 Therefore, the calculations of mass spectra in this case are straightforward and there is no need for additional assumptions about the dynamics.

 At $N_F>N_c$ either direct or dual theories are strongly coupled in most vacua.
 Therefore, at present, to calculate mass spectra in the strong coupling regime, one has to introduce some assumptions about the dynamics of such ${\cal N}=1$ theories.
 Calculations were performed in \cite{ch5,ch6,ch7} and in this paper in the framework of the dynamical scenario introduced in \cite{ch3} for the ordinary ${\cal N}=1$ SQCD (i.e. without additional fields $\Phi^j_i$, but with quarks of different masses).
-This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only\,: these are either the HQ (heavy quark) phase where they are confined, or the Higgs phase where they form nonzero coherent condensate breaking the color symmetry.
-The word {\it standard} implies here also that, in such theories without elementary colored adjoint scalars, no additional parametrically lighter solitons (e.g. magnetic monopoles or dyons) are formed at those scales where quarks decouple as heavy or are higgsed (see also the footnote 2).
+This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only\,: these are either the HQ (heavy quark) phase where they are not higgsed but confined, with $\langle Q\rangle=\langle{\ov Q}\rangle=0$, or the Higgs phase where they form nonzero coherent condensate with (at least some components of) $\langle Q^i_a\rangle=\langle{\ov Q}_i^a\rangle\neq 0$, breaking the color symmetry.
+The word {\it standard} implies here also that, unlike ${\cal N}=2$ SQCD, in such ${\cal N}=1$ theories without elementary colored adjoint scalars, no additional parametrically lighter solitons (e.g. magnetic monopoles or dyons) are formed at those scales where quarks decouple as heavy or are higgsed (see also the footnote \ref{(f2)}).